DevExpress-Examples/out-of-maintenance-maui-drawer-page-get-started/Readme.md

 Install the **DevExpress.Maui.Navigation** package from your NuGet feed.

-In the *Startup.cs* file, register a handler for the DevExpress DrawerPage:
+In the *MauiProgramp.cs* file, register a handler for the DevExpress DrawerPage:

 ```cs
 using Microsoft.Maui;